amarder/amarder.github.io/src/content/post/immich.md

 ## Motivation

-Unfortunately, I have a history of mismanaging photos, see the timeline below:
+Unfortunately, I have a history of mismanaging photos.
+See the timeline below:

 | Month     | Event                                                                                                                                              |
 |-----------|----------------------------------------------------------------------------------------------------------------------------------------------------|